Associate Dean for Research

 - Prepare Memorandums of Understanding, Assurance Documents, Data Use Agreements, Letters of Support, and other research documents.

 - Review and edit manuscripts and book chapters.

 - Identify dissemination opportunities at international, national, regional, and local meetings.

 - Coordinate External Affairs review and approval for release of papers, abstracts, presentations, and posters.

 Faye Glenn Abdellah Center team members sponsor meetings and work groups that are designed to generate a rich exchange of ideas and propel nursing science.
 Collectively, nurse scientists discuss potential research topics and collaborations, sharpen research methods, hone grant applications, constructively critique each other’s work, share research results, and relate research findings to clinical practice, education, management, policy, and/or military doctrine.

-Finally, the Interim Associate Dean for Research sponsors an intramural research grant each year.
+Finally, the Associate Dean for Research sponsors an intramural research grant each year.
 The intent is to encourage and support a small research or pilot investigation that will lead to the submission of a larger grant application for intramural or extramural funding.